nbhester/nbhester/README.md

-- Hi, I’m @nbhester and in spite of joining Github in 2014 this is my first serious foray into it.
+- Hi, I’m Noah Hester and in spite of joining Github in 2014 this is my first serious foray into it.
 - I’m interested in all things IT.
 - I’m currently learning python.
 Perl was my first language that ran in production and I prefer it over python, but python _is_ the new shiny.
 Go and Rust are next and maybe C/C++.
 - I am studying for my Cisco CCNP and now with new found desire to earn my CCIE.